waterbycounty

 What's happening with rivers in Luce County right now?

-Luce County's primary USGS streamgage on the TAHQUAMENON RIVER is currently reading 2,170 cubic feet per second — 238% of the long-term mean of 913.52 cfs.
+Luce County's primary USGS streamgage on the TAHQUAMENON RIVER has a pipeline snapshot of 2,170 cubic feet per second — 238% of the long-term mean of 913.52 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Luce County water compare to the Michigan average?